-The UALR Department of Nursing LPN/Paramedic to RN program that prepares professionals for a career in nursing.
-This program option can be completed in one year (three terms) and is designed to prepare students to sit for the NCLEX-RN State Board Exam.
+The UA Little Rock School of Nursing offers an LPN/Paramedic to RN program that prepares professionals for a career in nursing.
+This program option can be completed in one year (three terms), and is designed to prepare students to sit for the NCLEX-RN State Board Exam.
 Upon successful completion of all coursework, students will receive an Associate of Applied Science (AAS) in Nursing.